A cyber incident response plan prepares an organization with best practices when responding to an incident

 Not having recorded evidence of a CSIRP will signal to auditors that you aren’t taking the prospect of a data breach seriously.

-Some industry-led security frameworks also require organizations to have a CSIRP in place.
+Other industry-led security frameworks also require organizations to have a CSIRP in place.
 For example, if you were pursuing ISO 27001 certification and didn’t have a CSIRP in place, you wouldn’t pass the audit.
 Annex A of ISO 27001 has a specific requirement for an information security incident response plan.
 So, unless you can give your auditor a reason why your business doesn’t need a CISPR in place, you have to have one to obtain the ISO 27001 certification.

 Ultimately, whatever size your business is, whatever industry you work in, and wherever you are in terms of growth, you need to have a cyber incident response plan in place to keep your business safe and to help your business effectively recover from a security incident.